ricaun/RevitAddIn.Nice.StatusBar/Readme.md

 If you are using Revit 2025, you need to use the `ExternalCommand` from the toolkit, `IExternalCommand` can't be used.

-When you run the command `StatusBar` and `Normal` after you have the issue.
+When you run the command `StatusBar` and `Normal` after, you have the issue.

 ![image](https://github.com/user-attachments/assets/16630951-2851-4b1b-95ef-434f94e5ae03)